Azure/Vision-AI-DevKit-Pages/docs/_docs/06-troubleshooting.md

 ##Unable to connect the Vision AI DevKit hardware to a Wi-Fi network
 The Wi-Fi passphrase for your local Wi-fi network cannot have spaces (even at the end of the passphrase string), or the camera will be unable to connect to the Wi-Fi network.

+## Connect your Vision AI DevKit to a different Wi-Fi network
+To change the Wi-Fi network your DevKit hardware connects to, long press the power button for more than 5 seconds to turn on the DevKit hardware access point.
+Connect your PC to the Wi-Fi access point using the instructions in [OOBE.]({{ '/docs/Run_OOBE/' | relative_url }}) Run through the OOBE process again, making the approriate Wi-Fi network changes.

 ## Display the Vision AI DevKit hardware MAC address